Background

 Applications

 Utilities submit proposed long term procurement via applications.
 These seek approval of contracts or authority to build utility-owned resources.
 Stakeholders have an opportunity to file testimony on the utilities applications and request hearings on disputed issues.
 To learn more about the current proceeding (R.13-12-010), we recommend you begin with the Order Instituting Rulemaking and Scoping Memo, and Ruling on Planning Assumptions.
 This later document enshrines the assumptions upon which our examination of long-term procurement needs is based.
 To join the service list for this proceeding (R.13-12-010), click here for the proper form.
-If you have any questions regarding the LTPP please contact Neal Reardon of the CPUC's Energy Division.
 Documents relating to the current proceeding and past LTPP proceedings can be accessed by clicking the following link: History of Long Term Procurement Plan Proceedings.